 When covariates are observed prior to treatment assignment, adaptive designs can be further enhanced to improve efficiency.
 A standard approach is to estimate arm-specific variances conditional on covariate values or strata. \cite{hahn2011adaptive} proposes implementing a Neyman allocation conditional on covariates by estimating outcome variances within treatment and control groups. \cite{tabord2018stratification} studies a two-stage randomized controlled trial in which strata are learned rather than prespecified.
-He proposed using pilot data to estimate a stratification via tree-based methods, and selecting stratum-specific allocations via a Neyman-like approach. \cite{LiOwen2024} characterize optimal allocation rules that minimize the asymptotic variance of treatment effect estimators under general covariate-adaptive designs, providing theoretical guarantees for efficiency gains relative to classical randomization schemes.
-Moreover, in the presence of covariates, alternative objectives are also possible.
+He proposes using pilot data to estimate a stratification scheme via tree-based methods, and selecting stratum-specific allocations using a Neyman-like approach. \cite{LiOwen2024} characterize optimal allocation rules that minimizes the asymptotic variance of a treatment effect estimator among covariate-adaptive designs, providing theoretical guarantees for efficiency gains relative to classical randomization.
+In the presence of covariates, alternative objectives may be considered.
 For example, \cite{Arbour2022} introduces a method based on weighted online discrepancy minimization in multiarm trials.
-Here, the goal is to achieve covariate balance across arms, rather than explicitly improving estimation precision.
+The goal is to achieve covariate balance across arms, rather than explicitly to improve estimation precision.

-Hybrid objectives are also common.
-In many applications, investigators wish to exploit superior treatments while retaining enough control observations to enable stable and interpretable effect estimation. \citet{OfferWestor2021} propose Control-Augmented Thompson Sampling, which modifies standard Thompson sampling so that the control arm’s sample size tracks that of the currently best-performing treatment.
-Similarly, \citet{Trippa2012} develop a Bayesian adaptive algorithm for multi-armed survival trials that balances patient benefit with reliable control comparisons.
-Related work explores optimal trade-offs between regret minimization and estimation precision in adaptive trials \citep{Wason2014, villar2015multi}.

-Another key design choice concerns whether the experiment is run for a fixed sample size or governed by a stopping rule.
+Another key design choice is whether the experiment is run for a fixed sample size or governed by a stopping rule.
 Adaptive trials may terminate early if one arm is shown to be sufficiently superior, or if continuing the experiment is deemed unlikely to change the decision.
-While early stopping can substantially reduce cost or ethical burden, it complicates statistical inference, as conventional estimators and confidence intervals may no longer be valid \citep{Johari2017}.
+While early stopping can substantially reduce cost, it complicates statistical inference, as conventional estimators and confidence intervals may no longer be valid \citep{Johari2017}.
 A growing literature studies both optimal stopping rules and valid post-selection inference in adaptive experiments \citep{Ham2023}.